 Lyft's partnership with Delta allows travelers to earn Delta miles for rides taken with Lyft.

 The addition of Hilton to Lyft's partner portfolio is a smart move.
 Not only does it benefit travelers, but it also gives Lyft a competitive advantage over Uber, which usually dominates each market it operates in.
 Increasing Lyft's competitive position helps ensure that Uber and other taxi services do not raise prices in a way that's detrimental to consumers.
-Given that Lyft already has partnerships with Delta and JetBlue, there is nothing stopping you from earning points with all three loyalty programs for each Lyft ride taken.
+Given that Lyft already has a partnership with Delta, there is nothing stopping you from earning points with all three loyalty programs for each Lyft ride taken.
 We think this partnership is very consumer friendly.

 Don't forget, Lyft rides code as travel, so make sure you pay with a credit card that earns bonus points on travel purchases.